 The point isn't generating new fills.
 It's generating the specific fill that's outside your defaults — and then drilling it until it isn't.

 Browse beats and fills built by drummers around the world.
-Filter by genre, BPM, time signature, difficulty.
+Filter by genre and difficulty, or search.
 Clone anything you like — it lands in your library, ready to drill.

 The rut is partly an isolation problem.
 Explore is the antidote: a steady stream of patterns from outside your head.